Zambian kwacha: New Kwacha (2012 series)

 On January 23, 2012, the Bank of Zambia proposed certain measures in regards of the redenomination of the Zambian kwacha.
 Such recommendations were initially approved by the government, being one of the measures required to address costs associated with the continuous devaluation of the national currency, due to depreciation throughout time, as a direct result of several years of high inflation rates that characterized the national economy during the late decades of the 20th century, and the early years of the 21st century.
 The recommendations were assented to the parliament on November 3, 2012.
 Later, The Re-Domination of Currency Act (Act 8 of 2012) was enacted on December 3, 2012.

 The old currency unit was divided by 1000, hence, removing three zeros from the preexisting K50,000, K20,000, K10,000, K5,000, and K1,000.
-The lower denominations of K500, K100, and K50 were also divided by 1000 and were changed into the 1 Kwacha, 50, 10, and 5 Ngwee coins respectively.
+The lower denominations of K500, K100, and K50 were also divided by 1000 and were changed into the 50, 10, and 5 Ngwee coins respectively.
 On the other hand, the preexisting K20 banknote was removed from circulation due to its extremely low purchasing power.

 The Bank of Zambia announced January 1, 2013, as the changeover date.
 On the same day, the new redenominated currency became the legal tender of Zambia.
 The old and new currencies were allowed to circulate side by side for a transition period of six months, until June 30, 2013.
 During this period, the old currency was denoted by 'K', whilst the new one was denoted by 'KR'.
 After the six-month period, the 'KR' symbol was dropped, and the new currency was referred to by the 'K' symbol.

 By June 26, 2013, the Bank of Zambia managed to withdraw 3.7 trillion Kwacha in old banknotes, accumulating to about 95.3% of the circulating banknotes.
 Although the old currency ceased to be legal tender four days later, the Bank of Zambia Deputy Governor, announced that residents who were still holding to the old currency, especially those living in rural areas, could still be able to exchange the old currency for the new one through commercial banks, and other designated agents.

 Design

 While being the first African country to introduce polymer banknotes in 2003, the new currency banknotes are all printed on paper, with advanced security features.
 The six newly issued banknotes share multiple common features on both the obverse and reverse, together with few different features, that are unique for each banknote.
-All banknotes have the same height of 70 mm, the 2 Kwacha, and 5 Kwacha banknotes are 170 mm wide, whilst the rest of the banknotes are 145 mm wide.
+All banknotes have the same height of 70 mm, the 2 Kwacha, and 5 Kwacha banknotes are 140 mm wide, whilst the rest of the banknotes are 145 mm wide.
 All new banknotes were printed by the German printing company G&D, except for the 2015 issue of the 100 Kwacha banknote, which was printed by the Dutch Royal Joh.
 Enschedé.